Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Introduction

-The effectiveness of quantifier-free interpolation in the theory of arrays with maxdiff is exemplified in the simple example of Figure~\ref{Fig1}: the invariant certifying the assert in line 7 of the \texttt{Strcpy} algorithm can be obtained taking a quantifier-free interpolant out of the spurious trace~\eqref{eq:trace} already for $n=2$.
-In this lucky case, in fact, the interpolant itself is the required invariant!
-In more realistic examples, as witnessed by current research~\cite{ABGRS12a,ABGRS12,ABGRS14,AGS14,FPMG19,IIRS20,CGU20}, it is quite clear that useful invariants require universal quantifiers to be expressed and if undecidable fragments are invaded, incomplete solvers must be used.
-However, even in such circumstances, quantifier-free interpolation does not lose its interest: for instance, the tool \textsc{Booster}~\cite{AGS14}\footnote{ \textsc{Booster} is no longer maintained, however it is still considered in current experimental evaluations~\cite{FPMG19,CGU20}. } synthesizes universally quantified invariants out of quantifer-free interpolants (quantifier-free interpolation problems are generated by negating and skolemizing universally quantified formulae arising during invariants search, see~\cite{ABGRS14} for details).
+The effectiveness of quantifier-free interpolation in the theory of arrays with maxdiff is exemplified in the simple example of Figure~\ref{Fig1}: the invariant certifying the assert in line 7 of the \texttt{Strcpy} algorithm can be obtained taking a suitable quantifier-free interpolant out of the spurious trace~\eqref{eq:trace} already for $n=2$.
+In more realistic examples, as witnessed by current research~\cite{ABGRS12a,ABGRS12,ABGRS14,AGS14,FPMG19,GurfinkelSV18,IIRS20,CGU20}, it is quite clear that useful invariants require universal quantifiers to be expressed and if undecidable fragments are invaded, incomplete solvers must be used.
+However, even in such circumstances, quantifier-free interpolation does not lose its interest: for instance, the tool \textsc{Booster}~\cite{AGS14}\footnote{ \textsc{Booster} is no longer maintained, however it is still referred to in current experimental evaluations~\cite{FPMG19,CGU20}. } synthesizes universally quantified invariants out of quantifer-free interpolants (quantifier-free interpolation problems are generated by negating and skolemizing universally quantified formulae arising during invariants search, see~\cite{ABGRS14} for details).

 Proving that the theory of arrays with the above `maxdiff' operation enjoys quantifier-free interpolation revealed to be a surprisingly difficult task.
 In the end, the interpolation algorithm we obtain resembles the interpolation algorithms generated via the hierarchic locality techniques introduced in~\cite{SS08,SS18} and employed also in~\cite{TW16}; however, its correctness, completeness and termination proofs require a large d\'etour going through non-trivial model-theoretic arguments (these arguments do not substantially simplify adopting the complex framework of `amalgamation closures' and `$W$-separability' of~\cite{TW16}, and that is the reason why we preferred to supply direct proofs).